New KKR payout policy buoys investors, profit tops view

 The 2013 first-quarter dividend is 27 cents per share.

-KKR also gave an update on its $17.6 billion 2006 buyout fund, which earns it no cash profits as long as some of the fund investments are marked below initial cost.
-The amount by which investments are marked below cost is called a netting hole.

-The netting hole on the 2006 Fund has now been filled.
-This means KKR can now receive performance fees from all of its private equity funds with the exception of its European Fund II, its European annex fund, and its China Growth Fund, KKR said.

 KKR, which has investments in retailer Toys R Us Inc and Internet domain registration company Go Daddy Group Inc, said assets under management rose to $78.3 billion at the end of March from $75.5 billion at the end of December.
-Besides private equity, the assets include credit investments, hedge funds, and infrastructure.
+Besides private equity, the assets include credit investments, hedge funds, infrastructure and real estate.

-KKR also gave an update on its efforts to set up a real estate fund.
-It has so far committed over $650 million in ten property transactions, with about half of that money coming from KKR itself.

-“I think that we’ll club together a group of investors, drop some of those investments down into the fund to seed ... but it’s very early days on that,” Scott Nuttall, KKR’s global head of capital and asset management, told analysts on a conference call.

 The firm was founded in 1976 by Henry Kravis, George Roberts and Jerome Kohlberg.
 It gained widespread recognition through its $25 billion leveraged buyout of RJR Nabisco in 1988, a battle that was immortalized in the bestseller, “Barbarians at the Gate.”